The right physicians can make (or break) your medical device sales

 Physicians can have a drastic impact on the success of your sales strategy—the key is knowing when and how to approach them.

-There are several ways in which physicians and allied care professionals can influence whether your medical device is adopted at a healthcare facility.
-Of course, at the beginning of any go-to-market strategy, you need to analyze and understand patient claims as a way to pinpoint the population segments most likely to benefit from your device.
+There are several ways in which physicians and allied healthcare professionals can influence whether your medical device is adopted at a healthcare facility.
+But first, at the beginning of any go-to-market strategy, you need to analyze and understand patient claims to identify the population segments most likely to benefit from your device.
 The physicians performing the highest volumes of relevant diagnoses and procedures should be the first providers you look to for deeper insights into the market segments you’re targeting.

 Three of the most important questions you should be asking are:

 - Which physicians are your patients seeing before receiving a diagnosis?
 This includes individual physicians as well as specialty areas.

 - Where are your patients going to receive care after they are diagnosed?
 This can be a combination of physicians, facilities, and specialty areas.

 - Are there physicians who see higher volumes of patients with the same diagnosis, and are there health patterns or trends in this population?

 Once you’ve answered these questions, you should have an idea of which individual clinicians might offer unique perspectives on the adoption and applications of your device.
 You could also learn more about the patient population you’re targeting and develop more effective use cases and talking points.